How to Write a College Admission Essay

 This sounds obvious, but it can be easy to forget.
 Because personal essays are about you, you may find yourself on a roll re-living your memories.
 Your personal reflections are the key to keeping the reader invested, but don’t let them carry you away.

-Stay focused on the essay prompt—for example, a question about an experience outside the classroom that shaped who you are.
+Stay focused on the essay prompt—for example, an essay question about an experience outside the classroom that shaped who you are.
 Make what you write about what you learned from the experience, not the exact details or context of the story.

 Remember, this is more of a written job interview than a first date in paragraph form.